Hammer and sickle: Variations

-Many symbols having similar structures and messages to the original have been designed.
-For example, the Angolan flag shows a segment of a cog, crossed by a machete and crowned with a socialist star, while the flag of Mozambique features an AKM crossed by a hoe.
+Many symbols having structures and messages similar to the original have been designed.
+For example, the Angolan flag shows a segment of a cog, crossed by a machete and crowned with a socialist star, while the flag of Mozambique features an AK-47 crossed by a hoe.
 In the logo of the Communist Party USA, a circle is formed by a half cog and a semicircular sickle-blade.
 A hammer is laid directly over the sickle's handle, with the hammer's head at the logo's center.
 The logo of the Communist Party of Turkey consists of half a cog wheel crossed by a hammer, with a star on the top.

 Tools represented in other designs include: the brush, sickle and hammer of the Workers' Party of Korea; the spade, flaming torch and quill used prior to 1984 by the British Labour Party; the pickaxe and rifle used in communist Albania; and the hammer and compasses of the East German emblem and flag.
 The Far Eastern Republic of Russia used an anchor crossed over a spade or pickaxe, symbolising the union of the fishermen and miners.
 The Fourth International, founded by Leon Trotsky, uses a hammer and sickle symbol on which the number 4 is superimposed.
 The hammer and sickle in the Fourth International symbol are the opposite of other hammer and sickle symbols in that the head of the hammer is on the right side and the sickle end tip on the left.
 The Trotskyist League for the Fifth International merges a hammer with the number 5, using the number's lower arch to form the sickle.
 A sickle with a rifle is also used by the People's Mojahedin of Iran.